Undergraduate Credit-Hour Based Academic Policies and Procedures

 Diplomas and Transcripts

-Diplomas are mailed out approximately two to four weeks after the date of conferral of the degree.
+Diplomas are mailed out approximately three to six weeks after the date of conferral of the degree.
 This allows time for confirmation that all degree requirements have been met.
 Under no circumstances will a diploma be released prior to the conferral date.
+Diplomas and/or transcripts will not be released if the student has an active diploma/transcript hold as indicated in the Self-Service Holds section in MyBrandman.

 Transcripts from other institutions which have been presented for admission or evaluation become part of the student's academic file and are not returned or copied for distribution.

-Diplomas and/or transcripts will not be released if the student has an active diploma/transcript hold as indicated in the Holds section of MyBrandman Self Service.
-Currently enrolled students may order official copies of transcripts or print unofficial copies of transcripts at any time via MyBrandman Self Service; processing and fee information is available at that site.
+Currently enrolled students may order official copies of transcripts or print unofficial copies of transcripts at any time via MyBrandman Self- Service.
+For further processing and fee information, please visit the following link: http://www.brandman.edu/transcripts.

 Transition from Chapman University to Brandman University